BinkanSalaryman/Discord-Audio-Stream-Bot/README.md

 * Type **@YourBotNameHere voice join** in a guild text channel to bring the bot into a voice channel.
 * Now it should be sending audio from your *default* recording device (your microphone).
 To change that, use Virtual Audio Cable from **Binaries>Tools** section.

-#### Troubleshooting
-* If you get the error "NotSupportedException: An attempt was made to load an assembly from a network location which would have caused the assembly to be sandboxed in previous versions of the .NET Framework...", right click **Commands.dll**, go to properties>security and check the box to grant access.
-No worries the DLL is safe, it contains the command implementations for use in discord text chat.

 ## Binaries
 #### Downloads
 >[Latest build (02.02.2018)](https://goo.gl/S3JqnG) (dd.mm.yyyy)